xwu/xwu-swift-numerics/integers-part-2.md

 ### Unsafe methods

-__Four unsafe methods__ are provided:
+__Four unsafe methods__ were once provided:

 `unsafeAdding(_:)`
 `unsafeSubtracting(_:)`
 `unsafeMultiplied(by:)`
 `unsafeDivided(by:)`

-The behavior of these methods is __undefined__ in case of overflow.
-Therefore, they are useful only for avoiding the performance cost of overflow checking, and they should only be used if it is certain that the result will not overflow.
-In debug mode, however, overflow does cause a precondition failure.
+> All four unsafe methods [have been removed][ref 6-9] for Swift 5, as they were

-It is unclear as to the rationale behind omission of `unsafeRemainder(dividingBy:)`, although that method is unlikely to be of much use.
+> never approved as part of a proposal.

-> The core team [intends to remove][ref 6-9] all four unsafe methods for Swift
+The behavior of those methods was __undefined__ in case of overflow.
+Therefore, they were useful only for avoiding the performance cost of overflow checking, and they were meant to be used only if it was certain that the result would not overflow.
+(In debug mode, however, overflow did cause a precondition failure.)

-> 5, as they were never approved as part of a proposal.
+It is unclear as to the rationale behind omission of `unsafeRemainder(dividingBy:)`.

 [ref 6-9]: https://forums.swift.org/t/removing-unsafe-arithmetic-methods/16169